 Tornadoes leave a trail of destruction in Oklahoma, communities begin to assess damage

-Multiple tornadoes tore across Oklahoma on Saturday night, leaving a wide trail of destruction, leveling homes and buildings and knocking out power for tens of thousands of residents.
-At least four people were killed, including a child.
+Multiple tornadoes tore across Oklahoma on Saturday night, leaving a wide trail of destruction, leveling homes and buildings and knocking out power for tens of thousands of residents and businesses.
+At least four people were killed in the state, including a child.

 In Oklahoma, a tornado ripped through Holdenville, a small town of about 5,000 people, around 11 p.m.
 Saturday night, destroying or damaging several buildings in its path.
 Hughes County Emergency Medical Services said Sunday morning that at least four people were injured — three with major injuries — and two people died.
 The victims were an adult and a minor, it said, but did not provide any additional information.